tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 1.1.1 UVM Testbench
 -------------------

+The UVM Testbench is simply a Python function decorated with
+@cocotb.test.
+The Design under Test
+(DUT) module is passed to the testbench as an object, and no explicit signal connections have to be made by the user.
+The UVM Test class can be declared in a separate file and then imported into the testbench.
-The UVM Testbench typically instantiates the Design under Test (DUT) module and the UVM Test class, and configures the connections between them.
-If the verification collaterals include module-based components, they are instantiated under the UVM Testbench as well.
+If the verification collaterals include module-based components, they are should be instantiated in a wrapper HDL module outside Python code.
-The UVM Test is dynamically instantiated at run-time, allowing the UVM Testbench to be compiled once and run with many different tests.
+The UVM Test is dynamically instantiated at run-time, allowing the an HDL DUT to be compiled/elaborated once, and run with many different tests.

 Note that in some architectures, the Testbench term is used to refer to a special module that encapsulates verification collaterals